tanmayeepatra/homepage/index.md

 ## About Me

-I am a Ph.D. student in the Department of Physics and Astronomy at National Institute of Technology, Rourkela...
+I am a Ph.D. student in the Department of Physics and Astronomy at National Institute of Technology, Rourkela.
+I am persuing my research in the field of nonlinear dynamics, which is at the heart of the modern interdisciplinary approach to science.

 ## Education